Today, the Chinese smartwatch manufacturer, OPPO, has revealed that her team has changed the 1+1=1 magic for the OPPO watch 2.

 OPPO’s supplier partners were originally scared off by this idea, believing it was difficult to implement.
 Broadcom, who supplied OPPO with a Bluetooth chip, finally decided to give it a shot.

 So it appears to be a “dual engine hybrid,” but it’s actually a “three-core linkage” of Snapdragon Wear 4100, Apollo4s, and Bluetooth processors behind the scenes.
-Technical words that appear to be simple can be accomplished with more than simply mental power, and technical study is sometimes an individual endeavor.
+Technical words that appear simple can be accomplished with more than mental power, and technical study is sometimes an individual endeavor.

 The Bluetooth team discovered a fault when working on the “three-core linkage” solution: while jogging, the headset was connected to the watch’s Bluetooth to play concerts and then paused.